Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Technical Details and Omitted Proofs

-Now we will discuss the three equilibrium or best response (BR) subroutines we consider, where NE or NE-BR is used for zero-sum or cooperative games, and CE/CCE (or CE/CCE-BR) is used for general-sum games for computational tractability.
+With Assumption \ref{str_indi}, we are ready to present our Algorithm \ref{alg:vi} based on value iteration in the common information space, which runs in a backward way, enumerating all possible $c_h$ at each step $h$ and computing the corresponding equilibrium in the prescription space. \paragraph{Implementing the equilibrium subroutine at each step.} Now we will discuss the three equilibrium or best response (BR) subroutines at each step $h\in[H]$, where NE or NE-BR is used for zero-sum or cooperative games, and CE/CCE (or CE/CCE-BR) is used for general-sum games for computational tractability.
 To find efficient implementation for these subroutines, we need the following important properties on the prescription-value function.